iagofeijoorey/my-university-portfolio/ETSEmaps/README.md

 These are the files for my third big assigment for the subject "Algoritmos e Estructuras de Datos".
 This project was made in C.

-The project consisted on creating a terminal application that can manage the structure of printers in a certain building of a certain company.
-You can add or remove printers from the building, access the list of printers, view pending print jobs for all printers, add jobs to a printer's print queue, and search for printers with low printing load.
+The project consisted on creating a terminal application that can manage a graph of cities connected by either road or highway.
+The program allows you to create new cities, create new links between cities, found the best routes between two different cities and also find the best way to connect all of them with a single line that cannot touch the same city twice.

 I was given the files called "grafo.h" and "grafo.c" but i had to change the definition of the struct to to adapt it to the statement of the project.
-I also had to modifiy the structure of most of the funcitions to adapt them to the last changes.
+I had to also modifiy the structure of most of the funcitions to adapt them to the last changes.

 Files "main.c", "ETSEmaps.h", "ETSEmaps.c" and "ETSEmaps.txt" are mine.